junxit/us-congress-bills-117/metadata.md

 - 2021-12-17 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell without amendment.
 Without written report.
 - 2021-12-17 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell without amendment.
 Without written report.
 - 2021-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 203.
+- 2022-02-03 — By Senator Cantwell from Committee on Commerce, Science, and Transportation filed written report.
+Report No. 117-64.
+- 2022-02-03 — By Senator Cantwell from Committee on Commerce, Science, and Transportation filed written report.
+Report No. 117-64.
+- 2022-03-08 — Held at the desk.
+- 2022-03-08 — Message on Senate action sent to the House.
+- 2022-03-08 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1066-1067; text: CR S1066-1067)
+- 2022-03-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1066-1067; text: CR S1066-1067)
+- 2022-03-08 — Received in the House.